brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= 2.0.12 =
+* Fix: Price List - Changed default padding for images so that the image aligns with the title.

 = 2.0.11 - THURSDAY, 8th SEPTEMBER 2022 =
 * Improvement: Updated copy-paste functionality logic for parent-child blocks.
 * Fix: Container - Child block's margin & padding gets removed in editor.